 JLL recently wrote a guide on how companies can plan for office re-entry, covering issues like how to reconfigure the office to accommodate social distancing, and using technology as part of this strategy.

 Bridging the gap with technology

 Srinivasan notes that workflows and ecosystems could look “radically different” in the future.
 “For example, during the pandemic, we are seeing increased demand for virtual site visits,” Srinivasan says.
-JLL itself uses Blackbird, a London-based provider of cloud computing solutions, to facilitate these visits.
+JLL itself uses Blackbird, a proprietary geospatial tool developed by JLL to view the real estate market in 3-D virtual space–to facilitate these visits.
 “Even before the pandemic, at JLL we had been making strategic investments in these areas to support our clients and transactions professionals and this is likely to only accelerate once the ‘next normal’ arrives,” Srinivasan says.

 The pandemic has put more of a spotlight on the tech abilities of companies, who are either seeing the benefits of their technology platforms or finding gaps in their capabilities.

 “The environment we find ourselves in now will prompt a rethink across every sphere, from smarter workplaces and buildings to smarter communities and cities,” says Srinivasan.

 How work will change

 Srinivasan anticipates that there will be more investment in virtual collaboration tools, but because people are social creatures, workspaces that take a hybrid approach that allows for both face-to-face interaction and virtual working is the most likely scenario, he says.